kelseyabreu/biomastersCampaign/README.md

 You guide.
 You translate.
 You teach.
 You are part of this.
 You always have been."

-ECHO (, emotional):
+ECHO (emotional):
 "Echo...
-Echo is honored.
-Echo help humans.
+Echo honored.
+Echo help friends.
 Echo good teacher!"

 [Golden leaves fall around them like gentle rain]